picklesueat/common-intern/README.md

 ## Inspiration
 Ever sit at your desk for hours, clicking through endless job listings hoping to strike gold with one response?
 To solve this, I made a script a few months ago, which would take in a list of job URLs and automatically apply to potentially 100s of jobs with the click of a button.
 This was great, but there was one problem — the process of aggregating those links is painstaking.
 So, I wanted to automate that process with this project! ✨
+This works the same as the harshibar's however, you're not restricted to jobs hosted by lever or greenhouse.
+You can apply to any easy apply job on glassdoor.
+(For research purpose only)

 ## Installation
 1. Install [ChromeDriver](https://sites.google.com/a/chromium.org/chromedriver/) (or an alternatie driver for your browser of choice):